-Child maintenance support must be paid by a parent who does not have their child living with them and free legal advice on maintenance issues is available throughout this website and others online for parents who need information on important issues such as this that may affect the future of their children.
+Child maintenance support must be paid by a parent who does not have their child living with them.
+Free legal advice on maintenance issues is available throughout this website and others online.
+For parents who need information on important issues such as this.
+That may affect the future of their children.

 Read More: Legal Child Maintenance Act of South Africa

 How long a parent pays child maintenance support by law is a question that many people ask.
 It really depends on a number of factors.